Scarlet 31, Gray 14

 Hinton spent his first three seasons as running backs coach for Dantonio's Bearcats teams.
 After coaching linebackers for the first year of the Kelly administration, he moved back to running backs for the 2008 and 2009 seasons.

-Dantonio pulled Hinton from the high school ranks back into the college ranks after Hinton's 11-year run at Harding High School, where in addition to directing his teams to five state playoff appearances, he developed 13 players who would go on to major college programs.
+Dantonio pulled Hinton from the high school ranks and back into the college ranks after Hinton's 11-year run at Harding High School, where in addition to directing his teams to five state playoff appearances, he developed 13 players who would go on to major college programs.
 He was extremely active in the Ohio High School Football Coaches Association, serving as an officer for six years, including vice-president of the organization in 2003.

 Three seasons at Ohio University, coaching the wide receivers in 1990 and the defensive line in 1991-92, preceded Hinton's position at Harding and followed his first two head coaching positions at Zane Trace and Van Wert high schools, respectively.